Tight Mixed-Integer Optimization Formulations for Prescriptive Trees: Strengthening formulations with binary split variables

 To formalize this logic, we introduce new sets $\textbf{below}(s)$ and $\textbf{above}(s)$.
 The set $\textbf{below}(s)$ contains all leaves to the left of splits with thresholds less than or equal to the threshold at split $s$ for a given tree.
 The set $\textbf{above}(s)$ contains all leaves to the right of leaves with a threshold greater than or equal to the threshold at split $s$.
 As such, for adjacent splits on the same feature, $s_{ij}$ and $s_{ij+1}$, we can define $ \textbf{below}(s_{ij+1})= \textbf{below}(s_{ij}) \cup \textbf{left}(s_{ij+1})$ and $ \textbf{above}(s_{ij})= \textbf{above}(s_{ij+1}) \cup \textbf{right}(s_{ij})$.
 For the smallest and largest splits, we have initial conditions that $\textbf{below}(s_{i1})= \textbf{left}(s_{i1})$, and $\textbf{above}(s_{iK_i})= \textbf{right}(s_{iK_i})$.
 An equivalent pair of definitions are $\textbf{below}(s_{ij})= \bigcup_{k\leq j} \textbf{left}(s_{ik})$ and $\textbf{below}(s_{ij})= \bigcup_{k\geq j} \textbf{right}(s_{ik})$.
 An example of these sets is illustrated in Figure \ref{above_below_tree_example}.
 As a result, we can introduce a new formulation $Q^{expset}$, named after the notion of \textit{expanded sets}, by replacing (\ref{left_constraint}) and (\ref{right_constraint}) with the following constraints:

 Constraints (\ref{left_tight_constraint}) and (\ref{right_tight_constraint}) are the counterparts of (\ref{left_constraint}) and (\ref{right_constraint}).
 Constraint (\ref{left_tight_constraint}) enforces that when the condition at the split is not satisfied $x_{V(s)C(s)}=0$, the solution does not fall within a leaf to the left of any split in the tree with a lower threshold for the same feature, while constraint (\ref{right_tight_constraint}) enforces that all leaves to the right of greater splits are set to 0 if $x_{V(s)C(s)}=1$, as discussed previously.
 It can be shown that when intersected with a binary lattice on $\bm{x} \in \{0,1\}^p$, the feasible set of the MIO formulations (\ref{velibors_formulation}) and (\ref{velibors_tighter_formulation}) is the same.
 However, the linear relaxation, $Q^{expset}$ is generally a subset of $Q^{misic}$.
-This is shown in Proposition \ref{above_below_prop}, which formalizes the rationale given above.

-\begin{proposition} The feasible sets associated with MIO formulations of $Q^{expset}$ and $Q^{misic}$ are equivalent, but the linear relaxation $Q^{expset}$ is a subset of $Q^{misic}$.
+This is shown in Proposition \ref{above_below_prop}, which formalizes the rationale given above. \begin{proposition} The feasible sets associated with MIO formulations of $Q^{expset}$ and $Q^{misic}$ are equivalent, but the linear relaxation $Q^{expset}$ is a subset of $Q^{misic}$.
 Formally, \end{proposition}

 We provide a formal proof in Appendix \ref{proof_above_below_prop}.
-It can be shown that this formulation removes some fractional solutions from the LP relaxation of (\ref{velibors_formulation}).
+It can be shown that this formulation removes some fractional solutions from the LO relaxation of (\ref{velibors_formulation}).
 In particular, this will occur when there are multiple splits on the same feature within the tree.
 To illustrate this, suppose we have two splits on the same variable, $s$ and $s'$, where without loss of generality split $s'$ has the larger threshold.
 Define a reduced polyhedron that only includes the constraints related to these splits as follows: